Building a ReAct Agent with Tools in LangGraph

 {'messages': [AIMessage(content='Hello!
 How can I assist you today? 😊', additional_kwargs={}, response_metadata={'model': 'qwen3', 'created_at': '2025-11-05T07:39:40.6214629Z', 'done': True, 'done_reason': 'stop', 'total_duration': 4755028300, 'load_duration': 3235384500, 'prompt_eval_count': 457, 'prompt_eval_duration': 99282700, 'eval_count': 98, 'eval_duration': 1394561700, 'model_name': 'qwen3', 'model_provider': 'ollama'}, id='lc_run--ae4a46fa-01ec-4002-aa08-2ef9c31e85e1-0', usage_metadata={'input_tokens': 457, 'output_tokens': 98, 'total_tokens': 555})]}

-If we pass a question requiring a calculation, the agent returns a tool call instead of content:
+If we pass a question that needs a calculation, the agent returns a tool call instead of content:

 PYTHON